search icon

 Knowing When Your Own Store is Worth It

 As I’ve said, more often than not a third-party marketplace is your best bet.
 That said, there are some cases where it makes more sense to run your own store, at your own domain, and with your own branding.
+If you decide this route is right for you, building your own online store gives you complete control over branding, customer data, and the shopping experience.
 The truth of the matter is, there are only a handful of reasons that a store on your own domain makes much sense anymore.

 Selling on your own domain allows you to pocket more cash, as well as designing the funnel from start to finish, and even capturing information that allows you the ability to market to this customer later.
 That said, not every business fits neatly into this model.